How to Tell When a Result Will Replicate: Significance and Replication in Distributional Null Hypothesis Tests: Significance and replication for the distribution

 To estimate the probability of replication we must derive a distribution for $t_r$.
-We update our initial null hypothesis distribution $\mu \sim \mathcal{N}( 0,\,\sigma_0^2)$ using the observed value of the sample mean in the original experiment, $\overline{X}$, getting the posterior distribution for $\mu$ of
+We use Bayes' theorem to update our initial null hypothesis distribution $\mu \sim \mathcal{N}( 0,\,\sigma_0^2)$ using the observed value of the sample mean in the original experiment, $\overline{X}$, getting the posterior distribution for $\mu$ of

 where

 \citep[a property of the Normal distribution; see e.g.][]{bishop2006pattern,murphy2007}.
 Note that this distribution does not represent an unconditional inference about the probability distribution for $\mu$: our experimental result does not tell us that $\mu$ in fact has this distribution (because a distribution for $\mu$ cannot be inferred from a single mean).
 Instead this is the inferred distribution for $\mu$ conditional on the initial null hypothesis; that is, conditional on the initial assumption that $\mu \sim \mathcal{N}( 0,\,\sigma_0^2)$.